Open NowResearch2026

 National Health and Medical Research Council (NHMRC) · Australia

-This grant opportunity supports Australian participation and collaboration in transnational research projects under the European Partnership for Brain Health Call for Proposals.
-It funds Australia-based researchers participating in consortia addressing neurological, mental, sensory, or neurodegenerative disorders.
+This grant opportunity supports Australian participation and collaboration in transnational research projects under the European Partnership for Brain Health.
+Funding is available for Australia-based researchers participating in eligible consortia in brain health research, including neurological, mental, sensory and neurodegenerative disorders.

 Funding